zammad/zammad-user-documentation/extras/customers.rst

    :alt: Ticket pane (customer view)
    :align: center

-   Click the 👨 tab in the ticket pane to see the customer’s profile.
+   Click the 👨 tab in the ticket pane to see the customer's profile.

 .. tip:: **🖱️ UI Protip**